 The mining and processing operations produce a series of waste streams, which are managed in separate dedicated facilities.
-These include a storage facility for the tailings solids, evaporation ponds for tailings liquor, a disposal pond for mine drainage water, a rock storage facility (RSF) for any open pit overburden, a recycling centre and solids landfill, and sewage treatment facilities.
-A contaminated waste disposal facility for equipment that is unable to be disposed of in existing on-site waste storage facilities or cleaned for offsite recycling has been approved and will be constructed in the near future.
+These include a storage facility for the tailings solids, evaporation ponds for tailings liquor, a disposal pond for mine drainage water, a recycling centre and solids landfill, and sewage treatment facilities.
+A contaminated waste disposal facility exists for equipment that is unable to be disposed of in existing on-site waste storage facilities or cleaned for offsite recycling.
 The plant also includes comprehensive air pollution control equipment.
 Airborne emissions are monitored and managed with the aim of keeping them within statutory limits, and minimising environmental impact.

-The current operation produces approximately 10 Mtpa of tailings containing low levels of radioactivity which is disposed of in the existing tailings storage facility (TSF) cells.
+The operation currently produces approximately 10 Mtpa of tailings containing low levels of radioactivity which is disposed of in the existing tailings storage facility (TSF) cells.